CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 3: Configuring Barracuda Firewall.md

 ## Task 1: Configuring Barracuda Firewall

-1. Switch back to Barracuda Tab and after Providing information to the bottom of the Barracuda End User License Agreement page, It asks you to sign in.

-1. In the **Sign-In page** of Barracuda, use the following credentials:
+1. Switch back to Barracuda Tab and In the **Sign-In page** of Barracuda, use the following credentials:

    - Username : <inject key="Barracuda Username"></inject>
    - Password : <inject key="Barracuda Password"></inject>